Medical College Application Test (MCAT)

 www.aamc.org/mcat/ for further details about the test.

-Please note: The medical schools are aware that applicants may not have received the results of the September writings of the MCAT prior to the October 1, 2012, OMSAS application deadline.
+Note: The medical schools are aware that applicants may not have received the results of the September writings of the MCAT prior to the October 1, 2013, OMSAS application deadline.
 Fees will not be refunded for choices dropped because the MCAT results did not meet eligibility requirements set by the medical schools.

 Once an application has been submitted, changes to the MCAT information must be submitted using SAM.